http://colejohnsongov.blogspot.com/2015/04/us-buget.html?showComment=1429501862649#c4755878824125678509

 There's a huge segment of the Unites States' population who believes that the attacks of 9-11 were the inside job planned and executed to create a reason for the United States and convince the American people to invade Afghanistan and shortly after the Invasion of Iraq.

-An answer to your question, why are we messing with other countries is; there are multiple reasons which I will discuss briefly.
-The immense powers and money given to Lobbyists who are working on the behalf of major corporations such as Halliburton, Koch Brothers, Lock hart Martin, and Northrop Grumman should be illegal.
 The US military is being deployed all over the world because these lobbyists are financing US politicians from all ranks.
 So a huge chunk of tax payer's money is going towards building and rebuilding US military bases overseas.
 Another huge chunk of money is going towards weapon system.
 The Pentagon itself asked the administration not to finance.
 There are other reasons behind keeping bases opened all over the world.
 There are politicians still believe that the American Empire must have the upper hand and must stay in control of many parts of the world.

 I personally believe that we can cut the deficit, control spending by shutting down or reducing US military bases in America and overseas.
 We, as people of America must find ways to stop our government from sending our troops to useless and endless wars and the American Public must be educated on where their money is being spent.